BritishCrystallographicAssociation/britishcrystallographicassociation.github.io/_pages/prizes.md

   -   2013 Prof. Bill David, ISIS Facility RAL and University of Oxford, UK – “100 years of X-ray crystallography – the continuing Bragg legacy”
 - 2014 Prof. Judith Howard, Durham University – “Exploring a Century of Reciprocal Space: Same Old Theory – Endless New Results”
 - 2017 Prof. Mike Glazer, University of Oxford -“The Wondrous World of Perovskites”
+- 2021 Prof. Richard Henderson, MRC Laboratory of Molecular Biology - “The continuing Cryo-EM Revolution in Structural Biology”

 ## The Lonsdale Lecture